ranveerst33/License-Plate-Recognition/README.md

 ### ✨ Author

 **Ranveer Singh Thakur**
+📧 ranveersingh.thakur174@nmims.edu.in
-📧 *Developed in 2025 using Python, OpenCV, and FastAPI.*
+🛠️ Developed in 2025 using Python, OpenCV, and FastAPI.

 ```